California county routes in zone G: Route description

-Route G6 actually begins in the west at Oregon Expressway as Alma Street in Palo Alto.
-In Palo Alto, G6 remains a major surface street with four lanes of traffic and a center turning lane to service the many driveways and turnoffs available.
-At the Palo Alto – Mountain View border at San Antonio Road, G6's character changes, removing the driveways and frequent intersections and adding a center divider, and is renamed Central Expressway.
-Central continues east as a 4 lane road through the city of Mountain View.
-Through this section Central Expressway has more at-grade intersections than is typical for a designated expressway.
-This section's intersections are primarily at-grade with cross streets controlled by traffic lights, although there are some overpasses, such as for San Antonio Road, Shoreline Blvd., Whisman Ave, SR 237 and SR 85.
+CR G6 actually begins in the west at Oregon Expressway (CR G3) as Alma Street in Palo Alto.
+In Palo Alto, CR G6 remains a major surface street with four lanes of traffic and a center turning lane to service the many driveways and turnoffs available.
+At the Palo Alto – Mountain View border at San Antonio Road, CR G6's character changes, removing the driveways and frequent intersections and adding a center divider, and is known as Central Expressway.
+Central continues east as a 4-6 lane road through the city of Mountain View.
+There are signalized intersections at major thoroughfares, and there is a grade crossing for the VTA Light Rail.
+This section's intersections are primarily at-grade with cross streets controlled by traffic lights, although there are some overpasses, such as for San Antonio Road, Shoreline Boulevard, SR 85, Whisman Road, SR 237, and Middlefield Road.

-Up to this point, the road parallels the Caltrain rail line, which limits the intersections and driveways on the south side of the road.
+Up to this point, the roadway has paralleled the Caltrain rail line all the way from the Palo Alto station, which limits the intersections on the south side of the road.
+The roadway branches off from the railway at Bernardo Avenue.

 After crossing under SR 85, Central Expressway takes on a very freeway-like appearance (which is not typical for most county roads) for several miles through Sunnyvale.
-Through this section Central Expressway has a wide center divider and a sequence of several separated grade interchanges with main cross streets and no turnoffs or driveways.
-The final in this sequence is at Lawrence Expressway.
-East of Lawrence Expressway, Central Expressway resumes at grade intersections along with sporadic HOV lanes at the approaches to intersections.
-Central has one final separated grade interchange with San Tomas Expressway.
-Route G6 makes a turn onto De La Cruz for a few hundred feet until it reaches its terminus at US 101, just outside the north end of San Jose International Airport.
+Through this section, Central Expressway has a wide center divider with guardrails, and access is limited to a sequence of several separated grade interchanges at main cross streets with no turnoffs or driveways.
+The final in this sequence is at Lawrence Expressway (CR G2).
+East of CR G2, Central resumes at grade intersections along with sporadic HOV lanes at the approaches to intersections.
+Central has one final separated grade interchange with San Tomas Expressway (CR G4).

+After CR G4, Central Expressway continues east for about a mile as a 6-lane expressway until it abruptly ends at De La Cruz Boulevrad, where all lanes must turn left or right.
+CR G6 continues for a few hundred feet north on De La Cruz until it reaches its terminus at US 101, just outside the north end of the runways for San Jose International Airport.
+The physical road continues as Trimble Road towards CR G4, while at its western terminus in Palo Alto, Alma Street continues northwest through downtown Palo Alto until Alma ends at El Camino Real near the border of Palo Alto and Menlo Park.

+The posted speed limit on CR G6 is 50 MPH (80 km/h).
+In Mountain View, the posted limit drops to 45 MPH.